ntmdz08/ntmdz-cyd/README.md

 ## Origin

-This project started as a fork of [Adafruit WebSerial ESPTool](https://github.com/adafruit/Adafruit_WebSerial_ESPTool) written by
-[Melissa LeBlanc-Williams](https://github.com/makermelissa) in June 2021.
-At the time fo the fork, the original repository was a single-use website.
-This fork converted the code into a reusable package and published it to NPM.

-In March 2022 [Nabu Casa](https://www.nabucasa.com) took over maintenance from Adafruit and this fork became the main code base.
+This project was originally written by Melissa LeBlanc-Williams.
+Nabu Casa ported the code over to TypeScript and in March 2022 took over maintenance from Adafruit.
+In July 2022, the Nabucasa stopped maintaining the project in favor of an official, but very early release of Espressif's esptool-js.
+Due to the instability of the tool, Adafruit updated their fork with Nabucasa's changes in November 2022 and took over maintenance once again.

 Many thanks to the maintainers over at [FZEEFlasher](https://github.com/FZEEFlasher/fzeeflasher.github.io)